Useful Information for Parents & Carers

 If you have any concerns then an appointment should be made with the class teacher in the first instance.
 Teachers will not be available for meetings before school due to classroom and playground duties, but the office will be able to make a mutually agreeable time to either come in the see the teacher or speak on the telephone.

-You are, of course, welcome to contact the chair of governors or the Director of Children's Services if you wish.
+You are, of course, welcome to contact the Chair of Governors if you wish.

 Parent Helpers -